English Literature BA (Hons) module descriptions

 Block 4: Modernism and Magazines

-You will examine the origins of Anglo-American modernism by considering a selection of key authors, critically analysing how they responded to modernity.
-You will also consider where modernism was first published, that is, in the pages of the modernist 'little magazine'.
-This module encourages you to interrogate the relationship between modernism and wider culture through study of a range of modernist texts and magazines.
+This module examines the origins of Anglo-American modernism by considering a selection of key authors from 1910 to 1940, such as T. S. Eliot, James Joyce and Virginia Woolf, and critically analysing how their experimental texts responded to modernity.
+You will also examine where modernism was first published, that is, in the pages of the modernist 'little magazine'.
+This module encourages you to interrogate the relationship between modernism and wider culture through the study of both literary texts and commercial magazines.
+You will consolidate key employability skills in independent research, digital literacy and report writing and develop your global perspective through study of early-twentieth-century British and American literature and history.